jsalojar/PiNSiR/README.md

 2. A VCF file with SNP annotations from SnpEff, use this to get a text file with coordinates for deleterious positions.

--Filter the VCF file to include only variant positions and remove the indels, because ANGSD doesn't support them.
-For the same reason you also need to remove deletion characters "\*" (it's not pretty but I eventually ended up removing them with sed 's\\,\*\\\\g').

 -Run SnpEff to get the SNP impact predictions.

 -Get the positions with high or moderate impact, you only need the coordinates: